tunjan/mle-homework/README.md

    ```
 5. The generated model should be in the `/models` folder and the infered results on unseen data in the `/results` folder.

+**NOTE**: The bash script may require modifications if it is to be run on other OS different than Linux.
+However, the necessary commands are inside the file and the Docker image can be ran with them.

 ### Locally

 Run the following scripts in order `data_process/data_generation.py`, `training/train.py`, `inference/run.py`.
 The results achieved should be similar.
-However, because of the dependence of operating system, Docker is recommended for reproducibility.
+However, due to the dependece on the operating system, Docker is recommended to ensure reproducibility.

 ## Considerations

-It's worth noting that installing TensorFlow within the Docker container is a painful requirement, as it is a substantially big package (450 MB).
+It's worth noting that installing TensorFlow within the Docker container is a painful requirement, as it is a substantially big package (475 MB).
 Patience or a high download bandwidth may be required.

 ## Dependencies

 Obviously, Docker will need to be installed, that's all.

-## Atributions
+## Attributions

-Special thanks to the original developer of the code.
+Thanks to the original developer of the code.
 Any remaining mistakes, as is often inevitable, are my sole responsibility.